PAlagusurya/DevMatch/note.md

 ✅ **Without `expires`**, the cookie exists but contains an invalid value.
 ✅ **With `expires`**, the cookie is truly removed, preventing JWT-related errors.

+## 🚫 Disadvantages of Indexing All Fields in Mongoose

+- **📦 Increased Storage Usage**

+  - Indexes take up additional disk space, leading to higher storage costs.

+- **🐌 Slower Write Operations**

+  - Inserts, updates, and deletes become slower as all indexes need to be updated.

+- **💾 High Memory Consumption**

+  - Too many indexes consume more RAM, which can impact database performance.

+- **🔍 Query Performance Issues**

+  - The query planner may pick inefficient indexes, slowing down queries instead of optimizing them.

+- **❌ Unnecessary Indexes**
+  - Not all fields are queried frequently, making many indexes redundant.

+### ✅ **Best Practices**

+- Index only the fields frequently used in queries.
+- Use **compound indexes** instead of separate indexes on individual fields.